RockefellerArchiveCenter/fluxx_exporter/README.md

    cp fluxx_exporter/config.py.example fluxx_exporter/config.py
    ```

-4. **Start app with Docker**
+4. **Start the application**
+   You can run the application using the supplied Docker container, which we recommend.
+If you are not able to use Docker,
+   additional steps must be taken to create a local environment in which the application can run.

+   **Using Docker**

    If you have [Docker](https://www.docker.com/products/docker-desktop/) installed, you can bring the application up by running:
    ```bash
    docker compose up
    ```
-   If you don't have Docker installed, follow steps 4a-4d below.
-Otherwise skip to step 5.

-4a. **(Optional) Create a Virtual Environment**
+   Open your web browser and navigate to [http://localost:8000](http://localost:8000) to access the application.

+   **Using a local environment**
-   It's recommended to create a virtual environment to manage dependencies:
+   1. Create a virtual environment to manage dependencies:
    ```bash
    python -m venv venv
    ```
-   Activate the virtual environment:
+   2. Activate the virtual environment:
    - On macOS/Linux:
      ```bash
      source venv/bin/activate